 Nina specializes in land use regulation.
 Recently she was detached to the Malaysia Country Office to lead the data collection efforts in the region as well as to advance the research agenda.
 Prior to joining the World Bank Group in 2012, she worked with the German Development Cooperation (GIZ) as an advisor on public finance to the Federal Ministry for Economic Cooperation and Development in Germany and specialist in regional tax harmonization and trade facilitation in Tanzania and Burkina Faso.
 Nina studied business administration in Frankfurt (Oder), Germany, and Reims, France, and holds an MPA degree from the Harvard Kennedy School of Government.

-Samjhana currently works on engagement and dissemination for the project.
+Samjhana currently works on the operationalization of the Enabling the Business of Agriculture indicators into World Bank projects and policy dialogues.
 Earlier, Samjhana worked on the Agribusiness Indicators Program, a research project focused on Africa that generated indicators and produced country studies that assessed the enabling environment for agribusiness.
 Previously, Samjhana worked as a consultant in the Bank and with UN agencies, where she undertook policy and operational reviews of agriculture projects.
 She has also worked in the World Bank’s country office in Nepal.
 Samjhana holds an MBA from the University of Bridgeport, CT and a Masters of Public Policy from the University of Maryland, MD, USA.

 Yucheng specializes in agricultural markets issues.
 From October 2017 to 2018, Yucheng was a core team member of World Development Report 2019: The Changing Nature of Work.
 Prior to EBA, she had professional experience with the World Bank Doing Business Project, United Nations Department of Economic and Social Affairs in New York, and an investment management company in Beijing.
 She holds an MPA degree in Finance and Economic Policy from Cornell University, and a bachelor's degree in Economics and Korean Studies from Peking University.
 She speaks Chinese.